tobimori/streamdeck-api/README.md

 ## Schema
 All API access happens over HTTPS, using GET requests and is accessed from `https://streamdeck.api.moeritz.io/api/`, that means that a usual call is a GET request to an url that may looks like `https://streamdeck.api.moeritz.io/api/json/downloads/author/tobimori` or similar urls.

-All requests are cached server-side for 6 hours.
+All requests are cached server-side for an hour.

 ## JSON
 All API endpoints are available as a json version with full functionality.